Table of Contents:

 Set System-Wide Invoice Email

-While in the Administration screen click on the pencil icon at the top right to and then go to the Invoicing tab.
+While in the Administration screen, click on Configuration at the top right and then go to the Invoicing tab.

-Add the subject matter and the body including signature to your Invoicing email in the Invoice Email Body.
+Add the subject matter and the body, including signature, to your Invoicing email in the Invoice Email Body.

-Test a few invoices after this setup, call the customer to be sure they received the emailed invoices and note where they were sent from.
+Make sure to test a few invoices after this setup, and call the customer to be sure they received the emailed invoices.
+Have them note where they were sent from.

 Alternate Approach #2